NikKowPHP/social-brain/chapters/chapter-3.md

 ### **Chapter 3: The Pain of Miscommunication**
 #### Why a Harsh Word Feels Like a Physical Wound

+Maria's investigation started not in a management book, but with a question that had bothered her since the call with Mark: why did her words, which were logically sound, cause such a visceral, painful reaction?
+Why did it *hurt* so much?
+The answer would be the first key she uncovered.

-Our investigation begins with a startling scientific discovery, one so counter-intuitive it feels like finding a hidden master key to human interaction.
+Our investigation begins with that same startling scientific discovery, one so counter-intuitive it feels like finding a hidden master key to human interaction.
 For decades, we've spoken about social pain—the sting of rejection, the shame of exclusion—as if it were a metaphor.

 It is not.